Slavko Vesenjak: Criminal Law

 In 2019, the Supreme Court decided that a few cannabis seedlings did not constitute a crime and acquitted the defendant, who was defended by lawyer Vesenjak.
 The Supreme Court clarified that the article of the Criminal Code, which deals with illicit drug trafficking (Article 186 KZ-1), states that those who “unjustifiably produce, process, sell or offer for sale or for the purpose of selling or placing in buys, stores or transfers or mediates in the sale or purchase or otherwise unjustifiably places on the market plants or substances classified as illicit drugs or illicit substances in sport, or precursors used in the manufacture of illicit drugs ", and that the word production itself "already includes production, cultivation on a larger scale for resale, because even if we start from the Dictionary of the Slovene Literary Language, the word produce means to produce larger quantities."
 The Supreme Court judges reiterated that production means the production or cultivation of a large quantity of banned substances intended for a wider circle of people.

 In the high-profile case of the murder of Waldorf school principal Elena Begant, he successfully represented husband Alexander Begant, who hit his sleeping wife on the head with an ax eleven times and was sentenced after trial to a lower sentence than agreed at the pre-trial hearing.
 He first signed a confession and a motion for 20 years in prison, but was sentenced by a judge to 18 years after the hearing, and was also exempted from paying the costs of the proceedings due to his long prison sentence.

 Corporate and tax law

 Vesenjak also succeeded in the resounding decision of the Supreme Court, in July 2017, that all migrant workers, those who live in Slovenia and work in another country, must be taxed in the same way as others.
 The Supreme Court decided that the country will have to return the overpaid amounts.
 Vesenjak represented the Trade Union of Migrant Workers of Slovenia.
+He was an attorney in a highly publicized case involving the ownership of multiple Slovenian media including Jana, Salomon, and others.